Collars

 *Coupon Code

-Get $25 off Halo using this link and enter the code Halo25.
-You can also use coupon code CANINE to get $50 off your SpotOn purchase via this link.
+Use coupon code CANINE to get $75 off SpotOn when you purchase via this link.

 Financing is available for both (subject to credit check and approval).
 The terms are shorter for Halo, but the monthly cost is lower for SpotOn since it stretches across a longer time period for repayment.